 Research has shown that their population has been on the rise since the 1950s, and scientists suspect this increase may be a result of climate change and a decrease in the number of squid-eating fish.

 *We found squid met all of our criteria for a quality Omega-3 source: It has a great balance of EPA and DHA with extremely low toxin levels and a steady population rise for over 50 years.

 Squid live only about one to two years and their short lifespan makes them super-adaptable to changing ocean conditions.

-The great news is that squid is an incredibly rich source of EPA and DHA and, because it lacks bones and is low on the food chain, the tests and analysis I've done show squid to be free of any detectable levels of toxins, especially in the northern seas of Scandinavia.
+Squid is also an incredibly rich source of EPA and DHA, and, because it lacks bones and is low on the food chain, tests have shown squid to be free of any detectable levels of toxins.

 © Dr. Peter Dobias, DVM